Society of University Surgeons

 The education and training of surgeons has always been central to the mission of the SUS.
 Our members play key roles in the training of medical students, surgical residents, and specialty fellows at virtually every teaching hospital in the USA and Canada.

-SUS Resident Scholar Awards at the ASC: The SUS offers two awards to the best presentation by a resident in the plenary sessions of the Academic Surgical Congress.
+SUS Resident Scholar Awards at the ASC: The SUS offers one award to the best presentation by a resident in the plenary sessions of the Academic Surgical Congress.
 Eligible abstracts are those selected for presentation at any of the plenary sessions and presented by a general surgical resident in good standing in their department.
-Presentations are graded by members of the SUS Executive Council and the winner receives support to travel to their choice of either the ESSR or SARS sister society annual meetings.
-The runner up receives support to travel to the other meeting.
+Presentations are graded by members of the SUS Executive Council and the winner receives support to travel to the SRS sister society annual meeting.
 Surgical residents are able to interact with international colleagues and mentors, gaining valuable training in the surgical sciences.

 SUS Resident Scholar Award Grants: The SUS offers resident scholar award grants every year intended for residents in any of the surgical disciplines who are doing basic science or “outcomes” research, or research on surgical education as well as those in any of the surgical disciplines who are doing research focused on surgical innovation, bioengineering, information technology and data management, or surgical education utilizing new technologies.
 A rigorous application and review process has been used to select among the most talented of our young surgeon-scientists.
 These grants have proven to be enormously successful in promoting the training and careers of a number of individuals who are now taking their place among the leaders of academic surgery in the USA and Canada.